invisiblelab-dev/certwatch/README.md

 -   domains:
     you can manually add them or via the cli.
     -   name: is the domain url.
-It should include the subdomain, domain and top level domain with or without the protocol (e.g. [www.invisiblelab.dev](https://www.invisiblelab.dev/) or [https://www.invisiblelab.dev/](https://www.invisiblelab.dev/)).
+It should include the subdomain, domain and top level domain without the protocol (e.g. [www.invisiblelab.dev](https://www.invisiblelab.dev/).
-    -   days: days until the certificate expires that you want to receive notification via slack and/or email.
+    -   threshold: days until the certificate expires that you want to receive notification via slack and/or email.
 -   refresh: days since last query you want to re-request the certificates.
 See the [Checking Certificates](https://github.com/invisiblelab-dev/certwatch#checking-certificates) section for deeper explanation.
 -   notifications:
     -   email: